Mindful Communication in Relationships: A Practical Guide

 Image caption: Two people sitting without phones during a short check-in, showing mindful communication in relationships as a small daily practice.

-For people who like guided structure, the Mindfulness Practices App can pair well with a phone timer set for five minutes.
+For people who like guided structure, the Mindfulness Practices App can pair well with a short Elevator Pause: stand still for a few breaths, notice one sensation, and name the kind of feedback you want to offer before the conversation continues.

 Evidence for Mindful Communication in Relationships